chuckfairy/cornerstone-code-blocks/README.md

 - Sample Prefab with copy code button
 - Over 200 colorschemes
 - Support for over 150 languages and file types
-- Will not output any CSS or JS to your page if is not being used
+- Will not output any CSS or JS to your page if it is not being used

 ## Requirements